4

 • View the mighty limestone Apostles from the Gables Lookout, one of Australia’s highest cliff-top vistas

-• Spend your evenings at the 12 Apostles Walking Lodge, a stunning eco-lodge with Chef prepared meals
+• Spend your evenings at the Twelve Apostles Lodge, a stunning eco-lodge in Johanna with chef-inspired meals

 Don't have time for a long trip away?
 This fully guided four day walking adventure takes in the rugged beauty of the world famous Twelve Apostles, allowing you to escape the hustle and bustle of life and fully rejuvinate your senses in just four short days.
-Departing from Melbourne, this trip offers different options for more or less walking each day to satify your desire for moderate or challenging walking.
-Destinations include Johanna Beach, Moonlight Head, The Gables, Wreck Beach and of course the stunning Twelve Apostles.
+Departing from Melbourne, this trip will visit renowned destinations including Johanna Beach, Moonlight Head, The Gables, Wreck Beach and of course the stunning Twelve Apostles.
 Over four amazing days, you will sample the most picturesque stages of the trail, walking past dramatic coastal terrain.
-Chef prepared meals, transfers from Melbourne, a stunning eco-lodge and great gear are all provided.
-Your guide carries the safety gear and whether it's face towels, walking poles or Gatorade, everything will be on hand to make sure you make it through every last kilometre.
+Chef-inspired meals, transfers from Melbourne, a stunning eco-lodge, daypacks and waterproof jackets are all provided.
+Your expert guides are with you every step of the way, teaching you about the history, flora and fauna of the breathtaking landscape you are walking through.

 Activities: